 Revenue forecasting is one of the most powerful tools at your disposal when it comes to financial planning.
 It helps you set goals, plan for the future, and make smarter decisions about growth.

 However, your revenue forecast is only as effective as you make it.
 That’s why we put together this guide.

-We’ll walk you through how to forecast your revenue step-by-step.
-We’ll also give you some tips to avoid common pitfalls that startups make with their revenue forecast.
+We’ll walk you through how to forecast revenue step-by-step.
+We’ll also give you some tips from CFOs and finance experts to avoid common pitfalls companies make with their revenue forecast.